bitsbymax/Notes/JS_Execution_Context.md

 ##### DeclarativeRecord

 - It also contains a `DeclarativeRecord` and this stores all _Identifier bindings_ declared with `let`, `const`, also `classes`.
-  - Note that in a **`Function Execution Context`**, it, in addition, contains function `parameters` an `arguments` object that stores correspondences between indices and values of arguments passed to the function, and information about the number of such arguments.
+  - Note that in a **`Function Execution Context`**, it, in addition, contains function `parameters` an `arguments` object that stores correspondences between indices and values of arguments passed to the function and information about the number of such arguments.
     ![alt text](<Exec_Context_assets/Declarative record.png>)

 ##### GlobalThisValue

-- And _Environment records_ also contain the value of the `this` keyword, which in the case of the _Global Environment Record_ is the global `this` value.
+- And _environment records_ also contain the value of the `this` keyword, which in the case of the _Global Environment Record_ is the global `this` value.
 And in most cases, `this` just points to the _Global Object_.

 ##### OuterEnv Reference